 Even if you don’t enjoy exercising, taking a walk for 20 to 30 minutes a day is a bare minimum if you want to get back into shape.

-By walking every day for 30 minutes, rain or shine, outside or on a treadmill, you now have created a regular exercise routine, a solid foundation for your fitness system.
+When you walk every day for 30 minutes, rain or shine, outside or on a treadmill, you have created a regular exercise routine, a solid foundation for your fitness system.

 This habit will help you get to your goal of being lean and more muscular even though you are over 50 or out of shape today.